forensicmatt/RustyUsn/README.md

 ```

 ## Times
 Here are some benchmarks ran on a USN Journal file that contains 367260 records and is 35.9 MB (37,687,192 bytes).
+For this set, both methods yielded the same results.

 ```
 PS E:\RustyUsn\target\release> Measure-Command {.\RustyUsn.exe -j E:\Testing\UsnJrnl.J}